mtollefsen/mtollefsen.github.io/_pages/home.md

 #### [The Assault on Assault: An Analysis of Overwatch's Most Despised Game Mode](https://nbviewer.org/github/mtollefsen/notebooks/blob/main/Notebooks/The%20Assault%20on%20Assault.ipynb){:target="_blank" rel="noopener"}
-  (If you click the link, please give it a minute to load) A Jupyter notebook showing why Overwatch's Assault is a heavily disliked game mode, what the Overwatch development team is doing about it, and what I think should be done, using data from the Overwatch League to support my points.
+  (If you click the link, please give it a few moments to load) Analysis in Jupyter Notebook showing why Overwatch's Assault is a heavily disliked game mode, what the Overwatch development team is doing about it, and what I recommend should be done, all using data from the Overwatch League to support my points.

   ![Assault Notebook](/assets/images/assault notebook.png)